microsoft/fluentui/packages/react-accordion/Spec.md

 This spec defines the default function of an `Accordion` as a vertically stacked set of interactive panels that each contain a title and content snippet.

+An accordion is a vertically stacked group of collapsible sections.
+An accordion is composed of grouped buttons and panels.
+When a user selects an accordion button, its corresponding panel should switch between 'open' and 'collapsed' states.

+Accordions follow many consistent patterns but do allow for some variability in behavior.
+For example, some accordions only allow one panel to be open at a time, where others may allow multiple or all panels to be open simultaneously.
+Similarly, many accordions will allow all panels to be simultaneously collapsed, while others may require one panel to be open at all times.

+If you are familiar with the disclosure pattern, an accordion will feel very similar.
+The key distinction is that a disclosure is a standalone component that consists of a single button-panel-group.
+Because of this, you cannot navigate between different disclosures with a keyboard the same way you can with an accordion.

 ## Prior art

 As a part of the spec definitions in Fluent UI, a research effort has been made through [Open UI](https://open-ui.org/).
 The current research proposal is available as an open source contribution undergoing review ([research proposal](https://github.com/WICG/open-ui/pull/263))